yzhao062/anomaly-detection-resources/README.rst

 .. [#Djenouri2018Outlier] Djenouri, Y. and Zimek, A., 2018, June.
 Outlier detection in urban traffic data.
 In *Proceedings of the 8th International Conference on Web Intelligence, Mining and Semantics*.
 ACM.

 .. [#Domingues2018A] Domingues, R., Filippone, M., Michiardi, P. and Zouaoui, J., 2018.
 A comparative evaluation of outlier detection algorithms: Experiments and analyses. *Pattern Recognition*, 74, pp.406-421.

+.. [#Emmott2015A] Emmott, A., Das, S., Dietterich, T., Fern, A. and Wong, W.K., 2015.
+A meta-analysis of the anomaly detection problem. arXiv preprint arXiv:1503.01158.

 .. [#Falcao2019Quantitative] Falcão, F., Zoppi, T., Silva, C.B.V., Santos, A., Fonseca, B., Ceccarelli, A. and Bondavalli, A., 2019, April.
 Quantitative comparison of unsupervised anomaly detection algorithms for intrusion detection.
 In *Proceedings of the 34th ACM/SIGAPP Symposium on Applied Computing*, (pp. 318-327).
 ACM.